 Cllr Cross gave the latest update from the Village Hall as it was circulated late.
 More bookings are being sought by the committee although some regular scheduling is being built up.
 Film nights start again in November 2025 and the table tennis club will also start up again.
 Thanks to John and Anna mercer for the donation of two speakers to support the improvement of the audio-visual equipment in the hall.
 Phase 2 of building works are awaiting surveyor specification.
 There is a request for the establishment of a good neighbour scheme similar to that in operation during Covid.
 Action: Clerk to research and summarise here and request a mention in Village Info with interested parties to contact Clerk.

 The meeting agreed that Cllr Benson would act as the PC member on the Village Hall Committee.
-Action: Cllr Benson to make contact with Rachel Wyartt to be co-opted.
+Action: Cllr Benson to make contact with Rachel Wyartt to be co-opted

 a) Highways - Speeding and Road Related Issues (Cllr Debenham)